-is an art project about freedom of movement.
-In March and April 2016, Canada-based artist Gita Hashemi will embark on a ground journey from Germany to Greece along the so-called “Balkan route.”
-On the way, she will meet with others who are also on the move as well as artists and activists who support freedom of movement and refugee rights.
-She will share a meal, exchange ideas and record short interviews at every stop.
-The interviews will highlight various perspectives and types of activism that support the free movement of people and the right to safety and dignity for all.
-The recordings will be posted on the project website and social media.
-The meal is an informal communal activity for cultural exchange and deeper solidarity.
+On the Move is a project about freedom of movement.
+From February to April 2016, Canada-based artist Gita Hashemi embarked on a ground journey from Germany to Turkey along the so-called “refugee route.”
+On the way, she met with other people on the move as well as artists and activists who supported freedom of movement and refugee rights.
+She shared meals, exchanged ideas and recorded short interviews at every stop.
+She also played a supportive role as a Farsi and Dari translator to facilitate communication with refugees from Afghanistan and Iran.

 About the Artist:

 Gita Hashemi is an Iranian-born, Toronto-based feminist transdisciplinary artist.
 She left Iran in mid-1980s during the Iraq-Iran war and the mass arrests and persecution of leftist activists by the government.
 She lived without status for seven years until she was accepted as a refugee in Canada.
-She has been a long-time activist in Toronto and participated in the Palestine solidarity movement, labour organizing, anti-war and refugee-right campaigns, gender and cultural equity projects and Indigenous solidarity efforts.
+She has been a long-time activist in Toronto and participated in the Palestine solidarity movement, labour organizing, anti-war and refugee-right campaigns, gender and cultural equity projects, environmental movement and Indigenous solidarity efforts.
 She uses her art projects to make visible historical traumas, create decolonized spaces for healing, and promote inter-cultural and borderless solidarity.
 “On the Move” is rooted in her own experience as a refugee and motivated by her desire to foreground the spirit of freedom that is part of our shared humanity.
-See her work here: